mugesh9640/REAL-TIME-CHAT-APP/README.md

-# INTERACTIVE-QUIZ-APPLICATION
+# REAL-TIME CHAT APP

-### A REAL-TIME CHATAPPLICATION USING WEBSOCKETS AND A FRONT-END FRAMEWORK REACT.JS.
+### A REAL-TIME CHAT APPLICATION USING WEBSOCKETS AND A FRONT-END FRAMEWORK REACT.JS.

 COMPANY: CODTECH IT SOLUTIONS